corda/corda-docs-portal/content/en/docs/corda-os/4.6/tutorial-cordapp.md

 ### Launching the sample CorDapp

-Start the nodes by running the relevant command below from the root of the `cordapp-example` folder:

-To run the sample CorDapp, run the command that corresponds to your operating system:
+To start the nodes and the sample CorDapp, run the command that corresponds to your operating system:

 * Unix/Mac OSX: `./build/nodes/runnodes`
 * Windows: `.\build\nodes\runnodes.bat`